msl2000/marvisaccentweb/README.md

 ### Installation

-For installation on a test invironment running an Linux/Windows or Mac machine, please refer to the following build setup
+For installation on a local invironment running an Linux/Windows or Mac machine, please refer to the following build setup

 ## Build Setup